John Curtiss Underwood: Early life

 Born in Litchfield, New York, Underwood graduated from Hamilton College in 1832, and was a founding member of Alpha Delta Phi.
-Underwood traveled to what was then western Virginia after graduation and tutored in Clarksburg.
+After graduation, Underwood traveled to what was then western Virginia and tutored in Clarksburg.
 He then returned to New York to read law and began a private legal practice, which he continued in New York and Virginia from 1839 to 1856.

 Politics and abolition

 Underwood had been a Whig, but as that party was disintegrating, he joined the Liberty Party in the 1840s because of his anti-slavery views.
 He unsuccessfully ran for United States Representative and then district attorney in 1847.
 He joined the Free Soil Party in 1848 and in the following year moved with his young family back to Virginia.
 Underwood hoped that successful operation of a dairy farm and cheesemaking factory in adjoining Clarke and Fauquier counties would show the superiority of using free, rather than slave, labor.

 When the Republican Party was being formed, Underwood became one of its first supporters in Virginia, and in 1856 he traveled to the party's convention in Philadelphia, Pennsylvania, where John C. Fremont was nominated for United States President.
 Underwood's vigorous campaign for Fremont, the Republican Party, and abolitionism led to his receiving death threats, so in 1857 he temporarily left Virginia for New York and wrote of his persecution in an account published in The New York Times.
 In 1857, President James Buchanan named Underwood Chief Justice of the Nebraska Territory, but Underwood declined the appointment and did not appear in the courts there.

 Underwood became Secretary of the Emigrant Aid and Homestead Society (which he incorporated with Massachusetts congressman Eli Thayer) from 1856 to 1861.
 He worked to encourage the migration of Republicans and European emigrants to the Ohio Valley counties of Virginia.
-(These counties would become West Virginia when Virginia seceded from the Union in 1861.)
+These counties would become West Virginia when Virginia seceded from the Union in 1861.
 His efforts met with little success and then vanished completely in October 1859 in the aftermath of John Brown's raid on Harper's Ferry, when the Black Horse Cavalry searched and confiscated the Underwoods' Virginia property by order of Governor Henry A. Wise.
 Only Maria and the children lived there at the time; Underwood had been permitted to return only temporarily to settle his affairs after giving his pro-Fremont speech.

 The Wheeling Daily Intelligencer, which Underwood supported financially, became the most influential Republican paper in any major slaveholding state.
 In 1860, Underwood was a delegate to the Republican Convention in Chicago, Illinois, that selected Abraham Lincoln as its candidate.
 He campaigned for Lincoln in border states, and on October 17, 1860, made possibly the only speech in favor of that Republican candidate in Virginia, in Bellton, (now West Virginia).
 The New York Tribune published that endorsement speech, which extolled the superiority of free over slave labor, about a week later.